Johann von Kelle

-Johann von Kelle (March 15, 1828 in Regensburg – January 30, 1909 in Prague) was a German philologist who studied the German language.
+Johann von Kelle (March 15, 1828 – January 30, 1909) was a German philologist who studied the German language.

 Biography

 He attended the University of Munich where he studied classical philology.
 Inspired by Johann Andreas Schmeller, he turned his attention to the German language, and received a Ph.D. from the University of Würzburg in 1854.
 From 1855 to 1857, he was an editor for a Berlin publisher, where he oversaw the development of an encyclopedia.
 During this time, he got to know the Grimm brothers.
 In 1857 he was made a full professor of German language and literature at the University of Prague, where he remained until his retirement in 1899.
 In 1891/92 he served as university rector.

 Works

 His work on Otfrid von Weissenburg includes: